AdaCore/gpr/doc/gprbuild_ug/attributes.rst

   .. warning::

-  	Also has case-insensitive values in gprbuild and GNATcool.Project-based tools
+  	Also has case-insensitive values in gprbuild and GNATcoll.Project-based tools

   Index is a language name.
 Value is the extension of file names for bodies of the language.